Frederick Lygon, 6th Earl Beauchamp: Family

 Lord Beauchamp died on 19 February 1891, aged 60, at his home, Madresfield Court, from a heart attack he suffered at dinner that night.
 His eighteen-year-old eldest son William succeeded him in the earldom.
 He was buried in the churchyard of St Mary the Virgin Madresfield near the south east corner of the church alongside his first wife Mary; his second wife Emily was later interred on his other side.
-His grave is marked by kerbing which has no inscription; in his will he had expressly forbidden any tribute or monument.
+In his will he had expressly forbidden any tribute or monument.